cygni/cts2023-devsecops/lab2/lab2.md

 #### Task - Access log

-*Objective: Access the logs of the application*
+*Objective: Access the logs of the Juice shop*

 Use the output of the SAST scan to access the application logs.